wingify/wingify.github.io/_posts/2017-12-08-animation-in-vue-js.markdown

 Let’s add some animation into it.

-For the fading-in/out the popup, you need to wrap our popup inside `transition` tag.
+For the fading-in/out the pop-up, you need to wrap our pop-up inside `transition` tag.

 {% highlight html %}
 <transition name="fade">
     <div v-show="isPopupOpen">
-        … Popup element content
+        … Pop-up element content
     </div>
 </transition>
 {% endhighlight %}